 Use our Mortgage Closing Costs Calculator to estimate non-recurring closing costs

-The second type of closing costs are recurring costs, which are also referred to as prepaid items.
-These are ongoing fees or expenses that you may be required to pay a portion of when your loan funds and you continue to pay these costs on an ongoing basis after your mortgage closes.
+The second type of closing costs are recurring costs.
+These are ongoing fees or expenses that you may be required to pay a portion of when your loan funds.
+You continue to pay these costs on an ongoing basis after your mortgage closes.
+If you are required to use an impound account, you may be required to prepay some of these costs into the account, in advance, at closing.
 Examples of recurring closing costs include the following items:

 Mortgage interest (from the day your mortgage closes until the end of the month in which your loan closes)